Frontend System Design Interview Questions (Architecture Guide for 2026)

 Difficulty Progression

-Level 1: Components
+Level 1: Interaction Systems

-Level 2: Pages / Apps
+Level 2: Data-heavy Apps

-Level 3: Infrastructure
+Level 3: Complex Interactive Systems

-High-Signal Frontend System Design Questions
+Most Asked Frontend System Design Interview Questions

 21-Day Frontend System Design Plan